Shaping Modern Artefacts: Material Form and Function HISTART5130

 This course aims to:

-■ Develop knowledge of characteristic constructions, designs, aesthetics, trademarks and tradenames, and production methods for classic objects made since the 1850s, to recognise and identify commercial synthetic plastics, fibres, colourants and coatings in their manufactured state as commercial goods.
+■ Develop knowledge of characteristic construction and production features for classic objects made since the 1850s to recognise and identify synthetic and other modern materials in their manufactured state as commercial goods.

-■ Develop knowledge about the historical availability and choices of synthetic materials through case studies and historical information about major technological and artistic development to enable dating of artefacts and explain their material condition.
+■ Develop knowledge of historical availability and choices of modern materials through case studies and major technological and artistic development to enable dating of artefacts and explain their material condition.

-■ Introduce theoretical concepts of cultural and societal values and attitudes to commercial modern materials since the 1850's to understand artefact significance.
+■ Introduce theoretical concepts of cultural and societal values and attitudes towards the significance of modern materials as artefacts.

-■ Develop practical skills in object examination and documentation, including application of technical material investigation methods and professional communication of research findings.
+■ Develop observational and critical skills for object-based studies of modern materials by object examination and documentation and archival technical material investigation methods to investigate and communicate research findings.

 Intended Learning Outcomes of Course